MicrosoftDocs/dataexplorer-docs/data-explorer/base-query.md

 ## Use a base query

 Base queries can be used in dashboard tiles, parameters, and other base queries.
-Since these queries begin with a data source, use the base query at the beginning of a query.
-Recall the base query by entering ['*variablename*'] in the query editor.
+Use the base query by entering ['*variablename*'] in the query editor.

 :::image type="content" source="media/base-query/use-base-query.png" alt-text="Screenshot of using a base query in Azure Data Explorer dashboards." lightbox="media/base-query/use-base-query.png":::